Dimas2998/Tkinter-AlarmClock/README.md

-# Tkinter-AlarmClock
+## Tkinter-AlarmClock
-make simple alarm clock using tkinter in python
+make simple GUI (alarm clock) using tkinter in python